 Inland Valley Hope Partners is a partnership of local churches, business, and non-profits that have combined services to provide people with help.
 Among the resources offered include rent and mortgage payment assistance, money for utility bills, and free food.
 They cover all of San Bernardino County, including Pomona and Ontario California.
 (909) 622-3806.
 Find more details on Inland Valley Hope Partners assistance programs.

 Free basic needs, clothing, furniture or holiday aid - Dozens of non-profits, churches, and community agencies distribute free goods and vouchers to the needy.
 Receive free work clothes, school supplies, holiday assistance, baby items and more.
 Or get household furnishings at free furniture banks.
-Continue to find free clothes and school supplies in San Bernardino County.
+Continue to find free clothes, furniture and school supplies in San Bernardino County.

 Operation Provider ((909) 337-8585) offers basic needs assistance, including access to the Electric and Gas Assistance Fund (EAF & GAF).
 Twin Peaks California